elabbarw/exoscale-wordpress/README.md

 * Userdata will be filled with a script
 * Script will be called on first boot by cloud-init
 * A puppet repository will be pulled on the instance
-* The script will launch Puppet and apply the manifest
+* The script will launch Puppet and apply the manifest and eventually after PHP, NGINX and MYSQL installation pull a fresh copy of Wordpress and install it.

 Keep it mind that it is possible to go much further in automation deployment.